szsavery/DSPS_SSavery/HW9/Readme.md

 This homework assignment was about using several different tree models to analyize Higgs boson data.
+First, 2 classifier tree models were trained and tested on the Higgs data.
+These were a Random Forest Classifier and a Gradient Boosted Tree Classifier, and they were compared using